-In 2018, Gregory Able and Ajit Jain were appointed to be the vice chairman of non-insurance operation and insurance operations.
+In 2018, Gregory Able and Ajit Jain were appointed to be the vice chairman of non-insurance operations and insurance operations.
 Top executives have stated that the company has prepared for the successor of Warren.
-Buffet has stated that he will not sell any Berkshire shares, and all of them will convert to Bs shares and distrusted the various foundations in a scheduled distributed date.
-The non-executive and independent directors will continue to serve as guardians for protecting shareholder’s interests. (https://fintel.io/i13f/berkshire-hathaway/2020-12-31-0)
+Buffet has stated that he will not sell any Berkshire shares, and all of them will convert to Bs shares and distrust the various foundations on a scheduled distributed date.
+The non-executive and independent directors will continue to serve as guardians for protecting shareholders’ interests.

 Berkshire Hathaway owns 46 companies’ publicly-traded U.S. stocks according to the data from Berkshire Hathaway 13F filing.

-Berkshire Hathaway has made more than 65 acquisitions with information in company 10-K and news forms the foundation of acquisition strategy analysis.
+Berkshire Hathaway has made over 65 acquisitions with information in the company 10-K and news forms the foundation of acquisition strategy analysis.

-The company does not disclose the financial report on individual companies.
-Each year they give a performance analysis on important entities, but the analysis lacks consistent benchmark and specific data.
+The company does not disclose financial reports on individual companies.
+Each year they give a performance analysis on important entities, but the analysis lacks consistent benchmarks and specific data.
 Therefore, it is hard to evaluate the effect of acquisition and determine whether or not the deal is successful.

 Buffett uses the disclosed acquisition criteria to screen out a lot of unqualified candidates.
 Based on the available information on past acquisitions, the final decision is always based on Buffett himself and Charlie Munger, the vice president of Berkshire.

-The price is based on the acquirees themselves.
-Among the disclosed acquisitions collected they are made in a combination of stock and cash, but some have been made with stock alone.
-Among the stock exchanges include RC willey and Helzberg Diamonds that were both purchased with Berkshire stock exchange.
-Duracell and WPLG were made by exchange of other company’s stock.
+The price is based on the acquirers themselves.
+Among the disclosed acquisitions collected, they are made in a combination of stock and cash, but some have been made with stock alone.
+Among the stock exchanges include RC Willey and Helzberg Diamonds which were both purchased with Berkshire stock exchange.
+Duracell and WPLG were made by an exchange of other companies’ stock.
 Precision Castparts and BNSF are among the disclosed private acquisitions.